Updated: Feb 16

 The monthly premiums are also more than fair considering how expensive veterinary bills have the potential to be.

-Even if an insurance policy does not cover the entire cost of veterinary care, adopters will still be happy to recover even just a small portion of their veterinary bills.
+Even if an insurance policy does not cover the entire cost of veterinary care, adopters are still happy to recover even just a small portion of their veterinary bills.

 Pet insurance can offer adopters access to funds they would not otherwise have had.

 If a pet is injured or falls ill early into a policy, then the policy may end up reimbursing the adopter more money then the adopter may have even paid into the policy.

 For example, if an adopter pays $40 a month for pet insurance and has only had the policy for 4 months then the adopter would have paid a total of $160 for the policy.

 If the adopter's pet were to fall ill at some point during the 4th month then there would, of course, be veterinary fees associated with that.

 Let's say the veterinary bill ended up being $600 and the insurance policy decided to cover 70% of that bill then the insurance policy would have paid out $420 even though the adopter only paid $160 for the policy thus far.